The entrance to the National Museum's library is in Dronning Mauds gate 2, and is open to everyone.

 For library enquiries contact us at: email@example.com

-The library's collection contains around 150 000 books and around 1300 Norwegian and foreign journals covering the visual arts, arts and crafts, design, architecture, art theory, conservation and museology.
+The library's collection contains around 150,000 books and around 1,300 Norwegian and international journals covering the visual arts, arts and crafts, design, architecture, art theory, conservation and museology.

 A significant part of the book collection consists of artist monographs, exhibition catalogues and collection catalogues.
 In addition, the library has a large collection of encyclopaedias.

 Around 120 journals in the library are ongoing subscriptions and are available in print format.
 Some are also available in digital format.